Cozumel vs Cancun: Which Is Better in 2025?

 Cozumel vs. Cancun: Beaches Comparison

-Both Cozumel and Cancun boast beautiful Caribbean beaches with turquoise waters.
+Both Cozumel and Cancun have beautiful Caribbean beaches with turquoise waters.
 However, there are some differences between the two.

-The beaches in Cozumel are generally more tranquil and relaxed.
-The best beaches can be found on the west side of the island, where the waves are calmer and there is usually little seaweed.
+The best beaches in Cozumel can be found on the west and southwestern side of the island, where the waves are calmer.

 On the other hand, the beaches in Cancun are more widespread with bright turquoise water and powder white sand.